 Every party we have – and really, every day if I’m being honest – is a Sabra day.
 I love hummus more than any other condiment.
 (If you know me you know it’s true…I don’t eat condiments.
 I only eat hummus!)
 They have so many different flavors now, one for each of your friends’ tastes!
 Make a cheese board and a pumpkin pie and your friends will be happy.

-What’s so easy about this Simple Pumpkin Pie?
+What’s so easy about this Pumpkin Pie with sweetened condensed milk?

 For one, there are only 6 ingredients.
 One of those is the pie crust, so the custard filling only has 5 ingredients.